telent/thin-prefork/README.md

 ## Example usage

-If you're using the Projectr add-in, you'd typicaly create a bin/server.rb that looks something like this:
+If you're using the Projectr add-in, you'd typically create a bin/server.rb that looks something like this:

     require 'projectr'